cyberbotics/webots/docs/discord/technical-questions-2020.md

 ##### Steven37 12/14/2020 13:38:10
 I can't understand why now I have the problem as shown in the video with my robot.
 Can anyone help me, please?
 > **Attachment**: [3YProject\_SagaRobot\_w112.mp4](https://cdn.discordapp.com/attachments/565154703139405824/788035816873394196/3YProject_SagaRobot_w112.mp4)

-##### Stefania Pedrazzi [Cyberbotics] 12/14/2020 14:01:27
-Please stop posting multiple times the same question.

-If you carefully look at your simulation you will notice that the `JointParameter.axis` value for your three wheels is wrong.

-##### Steven37 12/14/2020 14:16:04
-I'm so sorry for posting the same question multiple times, that's because it said I failed to upload so I kept uploading it.
-Can you explain to me a little more about my mistake and how can I fix it, please?
-Why are my wheels not rotating in the normal direction but rotating around the z-axis like that?

 ##### Stefania Pedrazzi [Cyberbotics] 12/14/2020 14:19:29
 Because in your `Joint.joinParameters.axis` field it is set that the rotation axis is the z-axis.
 You should select your joint JointParameter nodes in the Webots scene tree (or add a new JointParameters node if none already exists) and set correctly the `axis` field value.